Master of Science in Critical Sexuality Studies

 Our Approach

 The Master’s in Critical Sexuality Studies helps students understand the research, practice, and cultural dialogue around a wide variety of sexuality-related subjects.
-We emphasize intersectional and critical views of sexuality.
+We emphasize intersectional and critical views of sexuality emphasizing applied, real-world solutions.
 Through coursework, students undergo an analysis of power structures by exploring the many sociocultural organizations of sex and gender that influence societies.
-We offer three designated emphases:
+We offer two designated emphases:

 - Sex Counseling